Best Practices for Developing Effective Work From Home Policies

 Approval Process

 The approval process for remote work requests is another major component.
-Creating an Employee Remote Work Arrangement Proposal form is ideal to help employees initiate the process.
+Creating an employee remote work arrangement application form is ideal to help employees initiate the process.
 That way, questions asked can be non-biased and more easily compared if a limited number of requests will be granted.

 Department managers are usually selected to evaluate requests.
-Written guidelines for helping them make a decision might consider client interaction, the employee’s access to private information, their level of self-discipline, and their home environment.
+Written guidelines for helping them make a decision might consider looking at the following employee aspects:

 Performance and Communication Expectations